rusith/two-factor-auth/README.md

   - Login - Login form with email and password.
   - Register - Sign up page with name, email password.
   - Dashboard - the main page of the app. this page is protected and can only be accessed by authenticated users.
-- This app uses JWT for authentication and Webauthn for two factor authentication.
+- This app uses JWT for authentication and Webauthn for two-factor authentication.
 - When a user goes into the dashboard, if the user is not authenticated, will be redirected to the login page.
 - If the user is not registered, She can go to the register page and create an account.
 - After the user is registered, she will be redirected to the login page.